MRtrix3/mrtrix3/docs/getting_started/image_data.rst

 Furthermore, *MRtrix3* will always present the transform that best matches the real space.
-If the transform of the image on file represents a large rotation, such that for example the image *x* axis is closer to the scanner's *z* axis, this transform will be modified by permutation or inversion of the axes to bring it in alignment with the expected coordinate system, so that the first axis genuinely can be interpreted as approximately left-right, etc. To achieve
+If the transform of the image on file represents a large rotation, such that for example the first image axis is closer to the scanner's *z* axis, this transform will be modified by permutation or inversion of the axes to bring it in alignment with the expected coordinate system, so that the first axis genuinely can be interpreted as approximately left-right, etc. To achieve